 We have not yet, however, come to the end of the gas story.
-Part of the gas which has passed through the absorption plant and given up its gasoline now goes to another plant, called-it is said, not very happily-the pyrolysis plant, where attempts are being made, and on a semi-large scale have been completely successful, to obtain other products of industrial value.
+Part of the gas which has passed through the absorption plant and given up its gasoline now goes to another plant, called-it is said, not very happily the pyrolysis plant, where attempts are being made, and on a semi-large scale have been completely successful, to obtain other products of industrial value.
 It is outside the scope of this essay, and it would try unduly the reader's patience, to enter upon a technical description of the pyrolysis process, which is also known as "cracking."
-Broadly speaking, it may be said that the process consists essentially in subjecting the gas to high temperatures, in order that the lightest fractions of the gas may combine to form valuable liquid products, of which benzole in particular may be mentioned.
+Broadly speaking, it may be said that the process consists essentially in subjecting the gas under pressure to high temperatures, in order that the lightest fractions of the gas may combine to form valuable liquid products, of which benzole in particular may be mentioned.

 When the writer visited Fields the pyrolysis plant was not in full working order on the commercial scale, but was in the intermediate development stage through which all the discoveries of the research department have to pass before they can be translated to full-scale industrial practice.
-Both at Fields and at the central research laboratories of the Company at Sunbury-on-Thames systematic researches on this problem have been, and are being, prosecuted with results that are likely to have great scientific and commercial importance.
+Both at Fields and at the central research laboratories of the Company at Sunbury-on-Thames systematic researches on this problem have been, and are being, prosecuted and are nearing, if they have not already reached, practical fruition.